IGP (e-gifting retailer)

 IGP is an India-based online retailer of personalized, floral, gourmet, and handmade gifting products, as well as a distribution company, founded by Tarun Joshi in 2017.
 The company is headquartered in Mumbai, India, and operates in India, Singapore and UAE.

 History

 IGP was founded in 1999 and acquired by Indian entrepreneur and investor Tarun Joshi in 2012.
 In 2015, the company acquired ArtisanGilt, an e-commerce portal for ethnic wear and fashion jewellery.

 In 2017, the company launched an online gift discovery platform that provides context-based search allowing users to discover a particular gift, based on parameters such as recipient, relationship, occasion and personality.
 It is India's first gift discovery platform according to Business Standard.
 In February 2024, the company launched its new retail store in Bandra West, Vashi, & Breach Candy.
+IGP, a global direct-to-consumer gifting platform, partnered with Maddock Films to create a limited-edition co-branded planter inspired by Khetarpal’s values of bravery, resilience, and duty.
+Each planter has artwork, a self-watering pot, a hardy snake plant, and soil from the Arun Khetarpal memorial at The Lawrence School, Sanawar as a living tribute to Arun Khetarpal’s legacy.

 Partnership

 In October 2017, Interflora, a global flower delivery network opened its first office in Mumbai in partnership with IGP.
 In July 2019, IGP formed a partnership with The Womb as a part of their business and brand growth journey.